 These were two techniques that I taught in many of my workshop classes.

-I have a new book available that offers a unique opportunity for crafters to learn how to teach and create their own workshop environment.
-I’ve shared my entire journey that began 5 years ago when I led workshops for Texas Home and Garden.
+I have a new book available that offers a unique opportunity for crafters to learn how to teach and host their own workshoo.
+I’ve shared my entire journey that began 5 years ago.

 This resource includes step by step instruction and a workbook.
 Get it here!

 Once the project is finished all that’s left is to add handles which is optional and then top off with your favorite herbs.